m4cey/safety-scoreboard/README.md

 * /clear all; remove all keywords.
 * /list; list all keywords.
 * /timemode (seconds, minutes, hours, days); set the timing mode.
+* /highscores; list all keywords and the highest scores attached;

 __Functionality:__